Medically reviewed by Drugs.com. Last updated on Aug 6, 2022.

 - Nonsteroidal anti-inflammatory medications.
-These include ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, Anaprox), diclofenac sodium (Voltaren, Solaraze) and others.
+These include ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve), diclofenac sodium and others.
 While they do not cause Crohn's disease, they can lead to inflammation of the bowel that makes Crohn's disease worse.

 Crohn's disease may lead to one or more of the following complications:

 - Bowel obstruction.
-Crohn's disease affects the thickness of the intestinal wall.
-Over time, parts of the bowel can thicken and narrow, which may block the flow of digestive contents.
-You may require surgery to remove the diseased portion of your bowel.
+Crohn's disease can affect the entire thickness of the intestinal wall.
+Over time, parts of the bowel can scar and narrow, which may block the flow of digestive contents, often known as a stricture.
+You may require surgery to widen the stricture or sometimes to remove the diseased portion of your bowel.

 - Ulcers.
 Chronic inflammation can lead to open sores (ulcers) anywhere in your digestive tract, including your mouth and anus, and in the genital area (perineum).